Limited Time Offer

 Small breeds are considered senior dogs when they turn 10 to 12 years old.

-Medium breeds are considered senior dogs when they hit 8 to 9 years old.
+Medium breeds are considered senior dogs when they hit eight to nine years old.

-Large and giant breeds are considered senior dogs at around 6 to 7 years old.
+Large and giant breeds are considered senior dogs at around six to seven years old.

 Signs That Your Dog is Getting Old